 A tablet for drawing will give you a new set of challenges artistically and enable you to write, paint, share, and upload your digital art easily.
 If you’ve been stuck in a rut with your art for a while, the right device could reignite your inspiration.

-A tablet opens the door for matte painting, video editing, and photo manipulation.
-It enables you to store all of your creations in a single place, meaning no more bent or ruined drawings.
+A tablet opens the door for matte painting, video editing, graphic design and photo manipulation.
+It enables you to store all of your creations in a single place, meaning no more bent or ruined artworks.